oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 We will create a rule that takes an input signal from the computer (which will actually be an alarm as discussed earlier), and outputs into the ADC's external trigger.

 The code for this example is provided in `wrtd-test.c`.
+If you want to use it, modify the macros `ZIO_ID` and `CSV_FILE` at the beginning of the file before compiling.